-Live streaming is easier today than it ever has been before.
-Getting started only requires a few elements.
+In 2019, live streaming is easier and more accessible than ever before.
+In fact, successful live broadcasting requires only a few elements.
 You need a camera, an encoder, an internet connection, and a streaming solutions provider.
-This article will focus on proper encoder settings, especially for HLS streaming.
+In this article, we’ll focus choosing the right encoder settings, especially for HLS streaming.

-If you don’t already know, an encoder is a piece of software or hardware that interfaces between your camera and a streaming service provider.
+If you’re not already aware, an encoder is a piece of software or hardware that interfaces between your camera and a live streaming service provider.
 Essentially, the task of an encoder is to transform your video from the format created by your camera into a format suitable for live streaming.

 About HLS streaming (HTTP Live Streaming)

-The de-facto standard for delivering internet video used to be Flash.
+In decades past, Flash was the de-facto standard for delivering internet video.
 However, due to security and power consumption issues, Flash is being discontinued.
-Today, HTTP Live Streaming (HLS) is used to deliver streams for iOS, Android, some desktop browsers, and a variety of other internet connected devices.
+Today, HTTP Live Streaming (HLS) can deliver streams for iOS, Android, some desktop browsers, and a variety of other internet connected devices.

-HLS streaming protocol dominates the market.
-It is the safest bet to effectively deliver your stream to any viewer on any devices, which is why DaCast delivers all live streams in HLS format.
+In short, HLS streaming protocol dominates the market today.
+It is the safest bet to effectively deliver your stream to any viewer on all devices.
+And that’s why DaCast delivers all our broadcasters’ live streams in HLS format.

 Proper encoder settings for HLS streaming

-As we already mentioned, most live streams are sent from the encoder to the online video platform in RTMP format.
-The OVP/streaming platform then transcodes this video into HLS.
-Therefore, this article will look at settings for your RTMP-capable encoder.
+As we mentioned above, most live streams move from the encoder to the online video platform in RTMP format.
+The streaming platform then transcodes this video into HLS.
+In this article, we’ll look at settings for your RTMP-capable encoder.

 RTMP encoders come in a wide variety of types.
-The simplest are software encoders, which can be installed on a smartphone, tablet, or computer just like any other app.
-There are free software encoders, as well as highly complex and expensive suites.
-Additionally, there are hardware encoders.
+The simplest are software encoders, which users can install on a smartphone, tablet, or computer just like any other app.
+There is free encoding software available, as well as highly complex and expensive suites.
+Additionally, there are hardware encoders for use with live streaming.
 These are well suited for mobile streaming, studio use, and professional-grade settings.
+On the other hand, hardware encoders do require more know-how than simple encoder settings for encoding software.

 Regardless, RTMP encoders are all configured in the same basic manner.
 Whether you are using a hardware encoder or a software encoder, the following encoder settings will work to get your HLS streaming up and running.